Wainwright Bank

-Wainwright Bank was a nationally recognized socially progressive bank in Boston, lauded as a "rebel with a cause making its reputation as a champion of social-justice causes, throwing its support behind everything from the gay-rights movement and affordable housing initiatives to immigration reform and the anti-Iraq war movement."
-There are 12 branch offices in Boston, Cambridge, Brookline, Newton, Watertown and Somerville.
-The current president is Jan A. Miller.
-Wainwright has made community development, affordable housing, civil and human rights, and other social issues a prominent focus of its activities and has a documented history of leadership in supporting social justice efforts.
-Wainwright was featured in three recent books on this topic: in 2005, Megatrends 2010: The Rise of Conscious Capitalism by Patrician Aburdene; in 2006, named as a “truly responsible and highly profitable firm that is changing business now” in The High Purpose Company by Christine Arena; and in 2008 in the Soul of a Leader by Margaret Benefiel PhD, CEO of Executive Soul and a teacher of spirituality and leadership at Andover Newton Theological School.
+Wainwright Bank was an American socially progressive bank based in Boston.
+The bank was founded in 1987 and was acquired by Eastern Bank in 2010.
+While it operated it was lauded as a "rebel with a cause making its reputation as a champion of social-justice causes, throwing its support behind everything from the gay-rights movement and affordable housing initiatives to immigration reform and the anti-Iraq war movement."

+There were 12 branch offices in Boston, Cambridge, Brookline, Newton, Watertown and Somerville.
+Wainwright made community development, affordable housing, civil and human rights, and other social issues a prominent focus of its activities and had a documented history of leadership in supporting social justice efforts.

+Wainwright was featured in three books on this topic: in 2005, Megatrends 2010: The Rise of Conscious Capitalism by Patrician Aburdene; in 2006, named as a “truly responsible and highly profitable firm that is changing business now” in The High Purpose Company by Christine Arena; and in 2008 in the Soul of a Leader by Margaret Benefiel PhD, CEO of Executive Soul and a teacher of spirituality and leadership at Andover Newton Theological School.

-In June 2010 it was announced that Wainwright will be bought by the somewhat larger local regional Eastern Bank for $163 million.
-The purchase is to be completed by the end of 2010.
-Wainwright branches, staff and community involvement are to continue, but the name will be dropped.
-Senior Wainwright management will have positions with Eastern Bank.
+In June 2010 it was announced that Wainwright would be bought by the larger local regional Eastern Bank for $163 million.
+The purchase was completed by the end of 2010.
+Wainwright branches, staff and community involvement were absorbed by Eastern Bank and the Wainwright name was dropped.